Florida Traumatic Brain Injury Lawyer (TBI)

 A head injury isn’t always just a simple head injury.
 In many cases, individuals involved in serious accidents suffer a traumatic brain injury (TBI).
-Traumatic brain injuries can occur when an individual experiences a violent blow to the head.
+Traumatic brain injuries and head trauma can occur when an individual experiences a violent blow to the head.

-It can lead to serious brain injuries that can sometimes last for a lifetime.
-A TBI can happen as a result of car accidents, sporting injuries, violent attacks, and more.
+It can lead to serious brain injuries that can sometimes last for a lifetime or even result in death.
+A TBI can happen as a result of car accidents, sporting injuries, violent attacks, negligence, and more

-If you or a loved one has suffered a TBI due to the negligence of another person, it’s in your best interest to contact an experienced Florida brain injury attorney to discuss your case.
-Our attorneys at Schrier Law Group understand the consequences of a TBI and how to pursue maximum compensation for your injuries.
+If you or a loved one has suffered a TBI due to the negligence of another person, it’s in your best interest to consult experienced Florida brain injury lawyers to discuss your personal injury lawsuit options.
+Our attorneys at Schrier Law Group understand the consequences of brain injuries and how to pursue maximum compensation for your head trauma.

-Don’t wait until it’s too late to file a personal injury or wrongful death claim for traumatic brain injuries.
+Don’t wait until it’s too late to file a personal injury lawsuit or wrongful death lawsuit for traumatic brain injuries.
+The statute of limitations gives victims up to four years to file a claim or lawsuit.
 Contact us today for your free initial consultation.
-Continue reading to learn more about TBIs and how a Florida brain injury lawyer can help you.
+Continue reading to learn more about TBIs and how a Florida brain injury lawyer can help you protect your rights and recover the maximum compensation you deserve.

 What is a Traumatic Brain Injury (TBI)?